Start Printed Page 5036

 Applicants are also encouraged to propose automatic savings options, such as automatic payroll deductions by parents of participating students.

-(5) Ensure that individual deposits could be made easily and at no cost by the student, the student's parents, or others on the student's behalf; that deposits would be able to be made online, including on mobile devices, in person at convenient locations, or by mail; and that account information would be viewable online, including on mobile devices; and
+(5) Ensure that individual deposits could be made easily and at no cost by the student, the student's parents, or others on the student's behalf; that deposits would be able to be made online, including on mobile devices, in person at convenient locations, or by mail; and that account information Start Printed Page 5050would be viewable online, including on mobile devices; and

 (6) Ensure that funds are held in the name of the account trustee described in paragraph (k) of part I of this priority with the participating students named as beneficiaries.